KiSS8/Simon/README.md

 sudo apt-get install gnome-schedule
 ```

 Then you can launch the program Scheduled Tasks from the main menu.
-And that is it!
+And that's it!

 ## AT THE END